 All of the guidelines for worship services and live streaming in Phase 1 will remain in effect unless otherwise listed as part of Phase 2.

 The parishioners may begin attending Evensong on Sundays at 5:30 p.m. and the Wednesday Holy Eucharist at 5:30 p.m. during Phase 2.

 The maximum capacity in the nave during Phase 2 will increase to seventy-five or in accordance to the guidelines set forth by the Episcopal Diocese of Oklahoma, the THD and the CDC for the 10 a.m.
 Sunday worship service.
-All other in-person services will be limited to no more than fifty people.
+All other in-person services will be limited to no more than fifty people (exclusive of altar party, AV staff, etc.).
 The seating will be every other pew and parishioners will maintain social distancing.

 There will be no prayer books or hymnals in the pews.
 Service bulletins will be provided.
 The bulletins will be taken with the parishioner or disposed of following the worship service.